Skip to main content

 Michigan's Child Protection Law

-Section 3(1)(a) of Michigan’s Child Protection Law, MCL 722.623, requires teachers, school counselors, and school administrators to make an immediate verbal report to the Michigan Department of Health and Human Services (MDHHS) of suspected child abuse or neglect.
+Pursuant to Section 3(1)(a) of Michigan’s Child Protection Law, MCL 722.623, teachers, school counselors, and school administrators are required to make an immediate oral report to the Michigan Department of Health and Human Services (MDHHS) of suspected child abuse or neglect.
 The report shall be made by telephone (855-444-3911) or online through the Michigan Online Reporting System (MORS).
 If the report is by telephone, the reporting person shall also file a written report within 72 hours.

-Notifying parents, guardians, school administrators, or other individuals, but not notifying MDHHS, does not satisfy mandatory reporting requirements and is a breach of the Michigan Code of Educational Ethics.
+Notifying parents, guardians, school administrators, or other individuals, but not notifying MDHHS, does not satisfy mandatory reporting requirements and is a breach of law, MCL 722.633, and a breach of the Michigan Code of Educational Ethics.
 MDE has developed training resources to ensure educators are equipped to identify signs of abuse and neglect, understand the requirements of mandatory reporting, and respond appropriately when students disclose information to them.